-I see nature becoming more and more vulnerable, where I live and beyond.
 The land in the mountains is hardly maintained any more.
-Or there will be water-guzzling and poison-spraying tomato farms.
+Or there will be water-guzzling tomato farms because people have to earn money.
 Climate change comes on top of that.

-I’ll write about starting the lavender farm and other small sustainable steps
+I’ll write about starting my lavender farm and other small sustainable steps.